Probing Chemical Enrichment in Extremely Metal-Poor Galaxies

-In our standard model, the star formation rate is given by the gas mass divided by the depletion time $\ts$ (see eq.~\ref{eq:method_SFR}); however, since we normalize the entire equation by the gas mass, the SFR has a units of 1/time.
-To assess the impact of {\PopIII} stars potentially being SMS, we also implement an intermittent star formation model that forms an SMS with a mass of $\Msms$ only when the accumulated stellar mass at $Z_\star < 10^{-5}\Zsun$ surpasses $\Msms$.
-During this accumulation phase, we do not explicitly form stars, with sporadic star formation occurring only through the formation of SMS.
-Here, we adopt the yield model of $\Msms=6127\,\Msun$ from \citet{Nandal2024AA}.
-We conduct calculations with two models: one where the outermost $10\%$ of the total mass is ejected (Model-N\&N-10$\%$), and another where all mass outside the CO core is ejected (Model-N\&N-CO).
+In our standard model, the star formation rate (SFR) is defined as the gas mass divided by the depletion time $\ts$ (see eq.~\ref{eq:method_SFR}).
+Because the governing equations are expressed in terms of gas mass fractions, the derived SFR has units of [1/yr], representing the inverse of the $\ts$.

+To explore the potential impact of {\PopIII} stars being SMSs, we implement an intermittent star formation model, in which an SMS of mass $\Msms$ forms only when the total accumulated stellar mass at $Z_\star < 10^{-5}\Zsun$ exceeds $\Msms$.
+During this accumulation phase, conventional star formation is suppressed, and stellar mass growth proceeds solely through sporadic SMS formation.
+For SMS yields, we adopt the $\Msms=6127\,\Msun$ model from \citet{Nandal2024AA}.
+We consider two mass-loss scenarios for the SMS: (1) Model-N\&N-10$\%$, where only the outermost $10\%$ of the SMS mass is ejected, and (2) Model-N\&N-CO, where the entire envelope outside the CO core is expelled.

-Additionally, the models in which SMS directly collapse (DC) into black holes with the same yield are referred to as Model-N\&N-10\%-DC and Model-N\&N-CO-DC, respectively.
+In addition, we examine versions of both models in which the SMS directly collapses (DC) into a black hole, retaining the same yields.
+These are denoted Model-N\&N-10\%-DC and Model-N\&N-CO-DC, respectively.

-For comparison, we also performed calculations using the same intermittent star formation model with the \citet{Nomoto13} yield (Model-N$_\mathrm{int}$).
-This mass of $\Msms=6127\,\Msun$ falls within the range of $1900\,\Msun < \Msms < 8900 \,\Msun$, identified by \citet{Nandal2024AA} as reproducing the N/O ratio observed in high-$z$ galaxies.
+For comparison, we also perform a calculation using the same intermittent star formation framework, but adopting the \citet{Nomoto13} yield.
+This model, referred to as Model-N$_\mathrm{int}$, shares the same star formation prescription as the Model-N\&N series: no stars are formed until enough gas accumulates to form a $6127\,\Msun$ star.
+The yield used for this model is taken from \citet{Nomoto13} for $Z_\star < 10^{-5}\Zsun$.

-As a summary of this section, Table~\ref{tab:modelsets} presents the yield sets, star formation, and DC considered in this study.
-When the metallicity of stars is the same, we use the same yield for both AGB stars and SNe Ia.
-However, in the Model-N\&N series, which assumes SMS at $Z_\star < 10^{-5}\Zsun$, all stars in the stellar cluster are considered to be SMS, so we do not use the yields for AGB stars and SNIa.
+A summary of the model variants --- including yield sets, star formation modes, and treatment of direct collapse --- is provided in Table~\ref{tab:modelsets}.
+When stellar metallicity is the same, we adopt the same yields for AGB stars and SNe Ia across models.
+However, in the Model-N\&N series, which all stars at $Z_\star < 10^{-5}\Zsun$ are assumed to be SMSs, we omit AGB and SNIa contributions, as these are not applicable to SMS-dominated stellar populations.